Superrehtard/old_diaspora_wiki/How-we-use-IRC.md

 ## Channels

-We have 3 official IRC channels.
+We have several IRC channels.
 Click the link to the join the channel in a new browser window.
 You can also download and use an IRC client such as <a href="http://colloquy.info/" target="_blank">Colloquy</a> for OS X or <a href="http://www.mirc.com/" target="_blank">mIRC</a> for Windows.